kiet8112006/olist-data-analysis/README.md

 The query counts the number of NULL values in each column of the reviews dataset.

 Conclusion:
-The results indicate that no missing values were found in the main columns of the olist_order_reviews_dataset table.
+No missing values were detected in the core review fields such as review_id, order_id, review_score, and timestamps.

+However, optional text fields such as review_comment_title and review_comment_message may contain NULL values because customers are not required to leave written feedback.

 #### Duplicate Review Check
 verifying the uniqueness of review_id helps ensure data integrity before performing further analysis.